 Unified Communications seems to always be experiencing some new shift within the market, whether that be the adoption of cloud solutions or a new focus placed on AI.
 There is always some new, latest and greatest solution or technology that can help simplify our lives.

 At one point, Slack was the reigning king and obvious answer when it came to simple and effective communication and collaboration.
 We stacked up a number of competitors, but Slack kept on chugging — even absorbing one of their largest competitors, HipChat, from Atlassian.

 Other options have existed, but only recent have we begun to see the cracks begin to appear in Slack’s stronghold.
-As Enterprise organizations begin to shift towards the cloud, and UCaaS platforms, a need for something more capable arose in 2019 — a need for a true and complete Enterprise Communications platform.
+As Enterprise organizations begin to shift towards the cloud, and UCaaS platforms, a need for something more capable arose — a need for a true and complete Enterprise Communications platform.